Volvo XC90 Recharge T8 hybrid range, MPG, CO2 & charging

-As we’ve already mentioned, the XC90 comes with a 4.5-metre long three-pin cable as standard, while a 4.5-metre Type 2 cable for a faster charger or wallbox is a £50 extra.
-A very small cost but one that jars when you’re paying upwards of £65,000 – especially when it’s needed to make the most of the car's sophisticated powertrain and the efficiency potential.
+As we’ve already mentioned, the XC90 comes with a 4.5-metre long three-pin cable as standard, while a 4.5-metre Type 2 cable for a faster charger or wallbox costs extra.
+It's only a very small cost but one that jars when you’re paying upwards of £65,000 – especially when it’s needed to make the most of the car's sophisticated powertrain and the efficiency potential.

 Recharge times depend on the power supply you’re plugged into.
 A three-pin domestic socket will charge the battery up in six hours.
 This is cut to three hours for a 3.7kW supply, and that's the fastest charge you'll get regardless of how powerful the AC car charger is that you plug into.